-Richard Arnold, a Republican, served eighteen years in the Iowa legislature retiring in 2012.
-He was
+Richard Arnold, a Republican, served eighteen years in the lowa legislature retiring in 2012.
+He was assigned to both the transportation and natural resource committees for 18 years and chaired both committees for a number of years.

 Richard grew up on a farm near Russell, Iowa, graduating from Russell High School and Iowa State University with a degree in animal science.
 Richard served six years, two of those years as chair on the Iowa Racing and Gaming Commission.
 He has also been active in local government as well as state government.
-He served on the Russell City Council and also two terms on the Lucas County Board of Supervisors.
+He served on the Russell City Council and also two terms on the

+Lucas County Board of Supervisors.